lucky-wolf/DW2-XL/README.md

   - Scaled down weapons by about 20%
 - Integrated Human & Mortalen features & Government features from DW2 1208 beta
 - Updated to latest image bundles from @salemonz
+- This also fixes the flag choice background (but the download is now massive - DW2 team requires they be uncompressed, so slow & big)
 - Added planetary image for Brown Dwarfs (so their icon actually looks like they do)
 - Fixed Ackdarian Ancient Starport so it gives stellar hangar bay tech
 - Fixed Humans policy for stand-off weapons to be Missiles, not Rail guns